Luke Morley

 Luke Morley (born 19 June 1960) is the guitarist, chief songwriter and producer for the hard rock band Thunder from 1989 to present (with a break from 1999–2002, and 2009–2011).
 Previous to that he was a member of 1980s group, Terraplane who subsequently became Thunder.

+Since 2023, he has also been the guitarist and producer for fellow 90s rockers the Quireboys.

 Early life

 Luke was born on the 19th of June 1960 in Camberwell, London, and attended Haberdasher Aske's Hatcham College.
 There he met Danny Bowes for the first time, in September 1971.
 They became friends three years later and formed the band Nuthin' Fancy, and spent four years touring in South London before forming Terraplane.

 Terraplane

 After Nuthin' Fancy, Morley and Bowes went on to form the band Terraplane.
 They appeared at the Reading Festival in 1982 and released two albums before breaking up in 1988.
 Both Morley and Bowes decided they wanted to pursue a hard rock sound.

 Thunder

 Morley formed Thunder in 1989 with Bowes and Harry James from Terraplane and were joined by Ben Matthews.
 They signed a record deal with EMI in 1989.